bigcrimping/CanPan/README.md

 # CanPan Silicon Sleeve

-The silicone sleeve is made in a four part mold to aid in release as there are multiple undercuts
+The silicone sleeve is made in a four part mold to aid in release as there are multiple undercuts.

+All of the parts are retained with M3 fixings, the fixing for the core to the base is M3 CSK.
+All the other fixing are M3.

 ![mold_labeled](https://github.com/user-attachments/assets/d68c96c6-c2e1-4b59-8e6e-0975f1044d5a)